simplifi/goverseer/README.md

 Goverseer does not handle templating.
 Instead it is focused on watching for changes and taking some kind of action based on those changes.

-## Supported Watchers & Executors
+## Supported Watchers & Executioners

 Overseer currently supports:

 * Dummy Watcher
-* Dummy Executor
+* Dummy Executioner

 Planned future support includes:

 * GCE Metadata Watcher
 * Consul Watcher
-* Command Executor
+* Command Executioner

 ## Building